open-telemetry/opentelemetry-php/CONTRIBUTING.md

 Find more about emeritus roles in the [community repository](https://github.com/open-telemetry/community/blob/main/community-membership.md#emeritus-maintainerapprovertriager)

-## Communication

-Most of our communication is done on CNCF Slack in the channel [otel-php](https://cloud-native.slack.com/archives/C01NFPCV44V).
-To sign up, create a CNCF Slack account [here](http://slack.cncf.io/)

 Our meetings are held weekly on zoom on Wednesdays at 10:30am PST / 1:30pm EST.
 A Google calendar invite with the included zoom link can be found [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=N2VtZXZmYnVmbzZkYjZkbTYxdjZvYTdxN21fMjAyMDA5MTZUMTczMDAwWiBrYXJlbnlyeHVAbQ&tmsrc=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com&scp=ALL)